mediamonks/channels/packages/channels/README.md

 const sound1 = channels.play('sound1');
 sound1.stop();

-// stop all sounds, or only the one on a channel channels.stopAll();
+// stop all sounds, or only the ones on a channel channels.stopAll();
 channels.stopAll({channel: 'background-music'});